RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>

 <b>Threat Analysis of "High Risk" Influence:</b><br>
 - Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
 Hundreds of thousands of threatening texts exist against Amber Heard on 6 platforms.
-With knowledge of social dynamics, within automated simulations caused by services are percentages of incited people.
+With knowledge of social dynamics, within automated simulations caused by services are percentages of incited people to harm her.
 In examples, within tens of thousands of repeated same texts on YouTube, false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
 <br><b><i>We show increases of threats and escalations - even in spite of her winning in cases or gaps of announcements.</b></i>
-- Experts saw cyber crime and suspicious cyber activities needing flagging for removal by cybersecurity.
+- Experts saw cyber crime and <a href="https://www.iosi.global">suspicious activities needing flagging for removal</a> by cybersecurity.
+See more in Study Case.
-- Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond searching manually.
+- Clustering analysis with cyber intelligence - from Italy - reveals scientifically operations to cause distress beyond searching manually.
+Clustering further shows sports bots networks, movie networks, and 506 other clusters around the Aquaman petition and Reddit NLP.
-- <i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>
 <br> Multiple layers of companies, services, are likely.
 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
+- <i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>

 ### <b>Background:</b>
 - Multiple Research Papers on Disinformation/Influence Operations Cross-Platforms, Timelines, Studying Technologies